BRIEF HISTORICAL OVERVIEW:

 • Ears partially erect

-• Small spots or clearly visible white marks (example: “Socks”)
+• Small, clearly visible white spots or marks (example: "Socks")

-• Color variants that are not listed.
+• Colour variants that are not in the list.

-NB :
+NB. :

 • Only healthy dogs capable of performing the functions for which they were selected, and whose morphology is typical of the breed, may be used for breeding.